infopark/scrivito_advanced_editors/README.md

 Using the `inactive` class for a list element removes the click handler and makes the font color brighter.
 Conditionally enabling and disabling click handlers lets you enable or disable panels depending on the values of other elements.

 You can also define the tab to have a vertical style.
-Only add the css class `vertical` to your tab-list.
+Simply add the css class `vertical` to your tab list.

 ```xml
 <ul class="tab-list vertical">